 All council leaseholders have to pay the landlord a nominal rent (known as a 'ground rent') of £10 per annum which the council include with the annual service charge account.

 As well as the ground rent there will be an annual charge for the cost of services provided by the council.

 - management costs

-Under the terms of your lease you are responsible for paying a proportion of these costs in the form of a service charge when buying the flat and the council must provide an estimate for the first five years' charges.
+Under the terms of your lease you are responsible for paying a proportion of these costs in the form of a service charge when buying the property.
+If purchasing under the Right to Buy the council must provide an estimate for the first 5 years' charges.

-Estimates for these service charges are not binding and can rise by more than inflation, even during the first five years.
+Estimates for these service charges are not binding and can rise by more than inflation, even during the first 5 years.

-- in April: an invoice for estimated service charges for the forthcoming financial year
+- in April you will get an invoice for estimated service charges for the forthcoming financial year

-- in September or October: a statement showing actual cost of providing the service and the estimated cost already invoiced the previous financial year
+- in September or October you will get a statement showing the actual cost of providing the service and the estimated cost already invoiced the previous financial year

-The difference - an under- or overcharge - will be shown as an adjustment on the statement.
+Any differences, known as an 'undercharge' or 'overcharge' will be shown as an adjustment on your statement.
 This adjustment will be included in the following year's estimated account.